ansys/scade-design-rules/doc/source/rules/traceability/all_in_eq_set.rst

-.. index:: single: Element in Equation Set
+.. index:: single: Element in equation set

 Element in equation set
 =======================